delvinso/RNA-seq-Master-Script-Primer/README.md

 for file in $TH2_INDIR/*;
   do

-  #grab basename of current cell line to name output files
+  # grab basename of current cell line to name output files
   fileName=$(basename $file)
   echo $fileName

-  #Creating output directory for each cell line so each cell line has its own folder under its corresponding analysis
+  # creating output directory for each cell line so each cell line has its own folder under its corresponding analysis
   [ ! -d $TH2_OUTDIR/$fileName ] && mkdir $TH2_OUTDIR/$fileName
   [ ! -d $CL_OUTDIR/$fileName ] && mkdir $CL_OUTDIR/$fileName